MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### AMO and ADOMD

 Starting with version 19.114.0:
-- The MSAL dependency has been upgraded.
+- The MSAL dependency is upgraded.
 The minimum supported version is 4.83.3.

 Starting with version 19.98.0.3:
 - An additional set of connection-string properties can be used to control the Entra-Id based authentication experience over HTTP connections.
 For more information, refer to the [Analysis-Services connection-string properties](../analysis-services/instances/connection-string-properties-analysis-services.md#user-idpassword) article in the product documentation.